csse374project/project/README.md

 Thomas Bonatti - Worked with Jesse (see above).
 Programmed several test cases.
 Wrote this beautiful, elegant entry in the readme.

 Milestone 5:
-Jesse Shellabarger - Reworked Milestone 4, with Thomas, design to make the system more extendible.
+Jesse Shellabarger - Reworked Milestone 4 design, with Thomas, design to make the system more extendible.
 Designed and wrote decorator detection.
 Wrote documentation.
 Nate Briggs - Assisted Jesse in writing decorator detection.
 Debugged GraphViz output.
-Thomas Bonatti - Reworked Milestone 4, with Jesse, design to make the system more extendible.
+Thomas Bonatti - Reworked Milestone 4 design, with Jesse, design to make the system more extendible.
 Assisted Jesse in designing decorator detection.

 #Instructions: